 Once complete, the basket is ready to position in the tank.

 The next step is to ensure the compost and moss will remain moist.
 I lined the basket with a piece of landscape fabric, then I laid capillary matting over the top.
 I ensured that the capillary matting had long over-hangs, these overhangs will drape down into the water reservoir below, taking up water, to moisten the compost above.
+I used the peat free compost from BiOrb as the compost inside my Orchidarium.

 The capillary matting isn’t a beautiful feature, so I added a screen of black landscape fabric around the sides of the base of the orchidarium, to improve the aesthetics.
 The dark colour of this landscape fabric will also help to reduce the amount of light entering the orchidarium’s water reservoir – this will help to prevent the build-up of algae at the base of the orchidarium.